Beryl Technologies, LLC

 A5: The meter does not have a built in GPS.
 Latitude, Longitude, and Altitude can be entered manually in test site menu.

-Q7: BT2000 Wireless sensor status light is amber what does the mean?
+Q6: BT2000 Wireless sensor status light is flashing red what does the mean?

 Note a few artifacts of the ambient correction equation: Extreme humidity variation has a minor effect on the resulting smoke adjustment.
 Extreme temperature has a bigger effect on smoke adjustment.
 Extreme pressure/altitude changes has a big effect on smoke adjustment.